Make an informed frozen dessert choice!

 This morning, the City of Toronto issued a heat alert for what seems like the umpteenth time this summer.
 The temperature is making headlines and breaking records, and so we thought we’d revisit one of our favourite features from last summer, with some very helpful advice on keeping cool.

-Yesterday’s heat was not quite record-breaking, but it was one of the hottest days in recent memory, making it a perfect time for science.
+Yesterday’s heat was not quite record-breaking, but it was the hottest in recent memory, making it perfect for science.
 The local news cliché is to try frying an egg on the sidewalk, but Google it and all you’ll find are pages and pages of disappointed reporters watching uncooked albumen trickle into gutters.
 (Eggs don’t even start to coagulate until they hit 60 degrees Celsius.)
 The Star cooked a roast inside a car, which was pretty original.
 But here at Torontoist we look out for you, the consumer.
-And so we present to you a time-lapse video, taken on a sweltering west-end rooftop, that will help you and yours make one of summer’s most important decisions: which type of convenience-store ice cream to buy for maximum heat tolerance and minimum hand drippage.
+And so we present to you a time-lapse video, taken on a sweltering west-end rooftop, that will help you and yours make one of summer’s most important decisions: what type of convenience-store ice cream to buy for maximum heat tolerance and minimum hand drippage.

 Here are the detailed results…

 - Häagen-Dazs Vanilla Dark Chocolate Bar (1)